Alherd1208/delocapp/README.md

-# Cargo TMA - Telegram Mini App
+# CryptoLoc - Telegram Mini App

-A Telegram Mini App for connecting cargo owners with drivers for efficient delivery services.
+A Telegram Mini App for connecting cargo owners with drivers for efficient delivery services powered by blockchain technology.

 ## Features